United States

 MAKE TRAVEL MATTER® is a trademark of The TreadRight Foundation, registered in the U.S. and other countries and regions, and is being used under license

 The ancient beauty of Luang Prabang has been inhabited for thousands of years and until 1975, this was the royal capital.
-Today, this small town’s rich architecture and cultural heritage, which earned UNESCO World Heritage Site status in 1995, continues to be one of the most popular areas with tourists.
-Former glorious palaces, numerous temples or ‘Wats’, and beautiful waterfalls that meet the Mekong River can all be found here.
+Today, this small town’s rich architecture and cultural heritage, which earned UNESCO World Heritage Site status in 1995.
+Former glorious palaces, numerous temples or ‘Wats’ and beautiful waterfalls that meet the Mekong River can all be found here.

 Sticky rice (khao niaw) can be a meal in itself but is also eaten with accompanying sauces and side dishes.
 You will find this is the go-to staple of Laos and eaten daily.
 Soups and stews are also common, with noodle soup being a particular favourite that is consumed at any time of day, including breakfast.